 We can handle any size vehicle, tow truck, or even a travel trailer.

 - Virtually all other vehicle repairs!
 We have the people, the experience, and the desire to get you back on the road as quickly as possible.

 Computer-controlled vehicles are no problem!
 We have all the current testing and diagnostic equipment, and our service professionals are up-to-date.

 Call McGuire Performance Center Today!

-Winter Is Coming.
+Are You ready when Winter Arrives?
 Is Your Vehicle Ready?